jackswallace/patriot-hacks-2025/README.md

 - Routes/pages in `Flora-AI/src/pages/`.
 - To add a new plant for manual testing, modify `PlantDetail.jsx` mock or add a document in Firebase.

-## Contributing
-- Create issues or PRs on feature branches.
-- Keep changes small and target a single feature or fix per PR.

-## License
-This repository does not include a license file.
-Add one if you plan to open-source the code.